/

 Zoho

 Zoho allows users to create a wide range of custom validation rules.
-Users can create rules with conditional logic (if this/then that) and create alerts when conditions are either correct or incorrect.
+Users can create rules with conditional logic (if A then B) and set alerts when conditions are met or not.

 CRM Validation: Excessive Discount

-Zoho provides a detailed overview of how their data validation system works on their website.
+Zoho provides a detailed overview of how its data validation system works on its website.

 Microsoft

-For more information about how this is done, a beginner’s guide is available on the Dynamics community site.
+For more information about how this is done, see Microsoft’s guide to business rules.

 Creatio

-Basic data validation is possible in Creatio but is not an “out of the box” feature.
-Enabling data validation requires users to modify some of the default settings and code in Creatio.
+Basic data validation is possible in Creatio, but it is not an out-of-the-box feature.
+Enabling it requires users to modify some default settings and add code in Creatio.

 Salesforce